juristr/juristr.github.com/_posts/2016-06-27-from-ngcontroller-to-components.md

 ## Step 1: Remove/Avoid `$scope`

 Ok, `$scope` was a central element in Angular since the beginning.
 It's the glue between your Angular controller and the HTML template.
-Unfortunately scope is going away in Angular 2.
+Unfortunately scope is going away in Angular version 2+.
 There won't be anything similar there.
 That's why the "controller as" syntax has been introduced a while back also in Angular 1.
 So let's do it.
 Here's what [John Papa proposes in his popular Angular 1 styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).

 ```javascript
 // before